 John Pickles.
 1985.
 Phenomenology, Science, and Geography: Space and the Human Sciences.
 Cambridge University Press.

 Thomas C. Wolfe and John Pickles.
-2013.
+2014.
 ‘Social justice, social science, and the complexities of post-socialism’, in Jan Kubik and Amy T. Linch (editors) Justice, Hegemony and Mobilization: Views from East/Central Europe and Eurasia.
 New York: The NYU Press.
-In press.
+Click for details.

 John Pickles.
 2013.
 Economic and social upgrading in apparel global value chains: public governance and trade policy.
 Capturing the Gains Working Paper 2012/13. .pdf